-- restrictions on the products, manufacturers, or manufacturing process; - adverse inspectional observations (Form 483), warning letters, or non-warning letters incorporating inspectional observations; - civil and criminal penalties; - injunctions; - suspension or withdrawal of regulatory approvals or clearances; - product seizures, detentions, or import bans; - voluntary or mandatory product recalls and publicity requirements; - total or partial suspension of production; - · imposition of restrictions on operations, including costly new manufacturing requirements; and - refusal to approve or clear pending NDAs or supplements to approved NDAs, applications or pre-market notifications.
+- restrictions on the products, manufacturers, or manufacturing process; - adverse inspectional observations (Form 483), warning letters, or non-warning letters incorporating inspectional observations; - civil and criminal penalties; - injunctions; - suspension or withdrawal of regulatory approvals or clearances; - product seizures, detentions, or import bans; - voluntary or mandatory product recalls and publicity requirements; - total or partial suspension of production; - · imposition of restrictions on operations, including costly new manufacturing requirements; and - refusal to approve or clear pending NDAs or supplements to approved NDAs, applications or premarket notifications.

 Regulatory approval of an NDA or NDA supplement, BLA, PMA, PMA supplement or clearance pursuant to a pre-market notification is not guaranteed, and the approval or clearance process, as the case may be, is expensive and may, especially in the case of an NDA or PMA application, take several years.
 The FDA also has substantial discretion in the drug and medical device approval and clearance process.
 Failure can occur at any stage, and we could encounter problems that cause us to abandon clinical trials or to repeat or perform additional pre-clinical studies and clinical trials.
-The number of pre-clinical studies and clinical trials that will be required for FDA approval or clearance varies depending on the drug or medical device candidate, the disease or condition that the drug or medical device candidate is designed to address, and the regulations applicable to any particular drug or medical device candidate.
+The number of pre-clinical studies and clinical trials that will be required for FDA approval or clearance varies depending on the drug or medical device candidate, the disease or condition that the drug or medical device candidate.
 The FDA can delay, limit or deny approval or clearance of a drug or medical device candidate for many reasons, including:

-- a drug candidate may not be deemed safe or effective; - a medical device candidate may not be deemed to be substantially equivalent to a lawfully marketed non-PMA device, in the case of a premarket notification; - the FDA may not find the data from pre-clinical studies and clinical trials sufficient; - · the FDA may not approve our or our third-party manufacturer's processes or facilities; or - the FDA may change its approval or clearance policies or adopt new regulations.
+- a drug candidate may not be deemed safe or effective; - a medical device candidate may not be deemed to be substantially equivalent to a lawfully marketed non-PMA device, in the case of a premarket notification; - the FDA may not find the data from pre-clinical studies and clinical trials sufficient; - the FDA may not approve our or our third-party manufacturer's processes or facilities; or - the FDA may change its approval or clearance policies or adopt new regulations.